rjar2020/learn-go-with-tests/Readme.md

 Then go to http://localhost:6060/pkg/ and search for Third Party section, your packages should be there.

 [Learn Go with Tests by Chris James]: https://quii.gitbook.io/learn-go-with-tests/

+## More to explore
+- Parallel testing, if not in the tutorial